jezjsa/geoscale/TAB-SWITCHING-FIX.md

 2. **Tab switching broke navigation** - After switching tabs and returning, links stopped working
 3. **Sign out button hung** - The sign out button would get stuck and never complete
 4. **Slow authentication checks** - Auth queries would hang for 10+ seconds on page load
+5. **Sign in after tab switch hung** - After leaving tab, coming back, signing out, then signing in would get stuck fetching user data
+6. **Ghost SIGNED_IN events** - After signing out, duplicate SIGNED_IN events would cause immediate re-login or timeouts

 These issues made the app feel broken compared to normal websites like Snapbase.